Featured Team Members: Norman Elizondo, BS

 The first evening, parents may feel a bit tense or awkward; maybe even resistant.
 These feelings are normal.
 They are the start to their parallel process: experiencing some of the emotions their child might’ve felt arriving at Open Sky.
 Throughout the weekend, parents develop connections with other parents in the group and come to understand they are not alone in this journey—similar to what their kids experience with peers in the field.

 A: Authentic connection and, arguably, love are impossible without some level of self-awareness, emotional regulation, and ability to communicate.
-There are specific tools and skills which can help people do these things.
+There are specific tools and skills that can help people do these things.
 These skills—like the ability to validate other people and use reflective listening—are superpowers, so to speak, in escalated situations.
-Parents get to practice them here.
+Parents get to practice them at Wellness Weekend.

 The “I feel” statement is one of the primary tools for discussing anything with emotional charge.
 The basic structure of the “I feel” statement involves 5 separate skills: